DaCat10/Project-Star-World-Continuation/README.md

-# ⭐ Project Star World : Continuation ⭐
+# ⭐ Project Star Rework ⭐
 A project that aims to recreate the E3 2006 demo of Super Mario Galaxy!
 Originally created by SPG64 and others people

 # 📒 Installation Guide